peff74/ESP_connect_to_strongest_WiFi/README.md

 # ESP8266 connect to the strongest WiFi  Script

-This is a WiFi management and OTA update script for the ESP8266 microcontroller.
+This lightweight Arduino script helps your ESP8266 automatically connect to the strongest available WiFi and seamlessly handle reconnections when needed.

 ## Features